wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-Android.md

                 // Application should present reason of biometric authentication failure to the user val localizedMessage = biometricErrorInfo.getLocalizedErrorMessage(context, null)
             }
+        } else {
+            // Other reason for failure
         }
     }
 })